The Museum of Iron

 The building is probably inevitable and quite nicely done, the grass sward however, for me, puts the whole thing in the wrong context.
 It's more like a municipal park (complete with fountain) than the former site of intense industrial activity.

-Inside the building there are gangways that allow you to climb up and peer down into the furnace, and the Tuyere openings are much as I remember them.
+Inside the building there are gangways that allow you to climb up and peer down into the furnace, and the tuyere openings are much as I remember them.
 Round the corner, however at the site of the tap hole where the first coke smelted iron was drawn off, something disasterous has happened.

 The opening has been covered in "brick-effect" hardboard, and a crude illuminated representation of pig-iron being created installed on the ground in front.
 This is unbelievably crass, and I can only hope that there was no other feasible solution to whatever the problem was.